drfailov/LaserGraver/README.md

 - When objects are positioned, you can render your project.
 While rendering software will prepare instructions for engraving.
 - If everything fine, press Engrave.
 System will initialize motors (if needed) and start engraving.
 Don't look at working laser while engraving, use safety glasses!
+If something goes wrong, press stop button.
+Engraver will stop executing commands and move head to 0.
+If needed, disconnect motors and laser from power.

 --------------